RomlinGroup/Flatpack/README.md

 ## Prototyping (Rust) 🦀

-Please note: We are in the experimental phase, trying different approaches and testing functionalities.
+We are in full startup hustle mode, iterating and pivoting as we navigate the vast seas of innovation.
+We are embracing the "fail fast, learn faster" mantra, which means we are constantly tweaking and testing.

-The following instructions are for prototyping purposes.
+A quick heads-up: This is experimental territory!
+Please refrain from using it for production purposes.
+Please keep the risk to the drawing board, not your live projects.

 1. git clone https://github.com/romlingroup/flatpack-ai.git
 2. Install Rust with https://www.rust-lang.org/tools/install